 Shange dedicated much of her life to educating, directing, and performing.
 She was a visiting artist, an artist in residence, a scholar in residence, and/or taught courses in Women's Studies, Gender Studies, Africana Studies, and Literature at institutions including: Douglass College, University of Houston, Brown, City College of New York, Yale University, Howard University, New York University, and Barnard College.
 She danced with the Third World Collective, Raymond Sawyer's Afro-American Dance Company, and the West Coast Dance Works.
 As a dancer she worked extensively with the choreographer and dancer Dianne McIntyre, having once been a student in McIntyre's Harlem dance company Sounds in Motion.
 The collaborative relationship between Ntozake Shange and Dianne McIntyre resulted in a number of works including the choreopoem Why I Had to Dance, written by Shange and choreographed and directed by McIntyre.
 Shange appeared in numerous Broadway and Off-Broadway productions including for colored girls who have considered suicide/when the rainbow is enuf; she directed works for the New York Shakespeare Festival and the Houston Equinox Theatre; and she acted in several plays including Where the Mississippi Meets the Amazon (1977) and Mouths (1981).
 Shange was the recipient of numerous awards and honors, including the Guggenheim Fellowship, a Lila Wallace Reader's Digest Fund Award, a Shelley Memorial Award from the Poetry Society of America, and a Pushcart Prize.

 Ntozake Shange died on October 27, 2018, in Bowie, Maryland.
-She was survived by her daughter, Savannah Shange; her sisters Ifa Bayeza and Bisa Williams; and brother, Paul T. Williams Jr.
+She was survived by her daughter, Savannah Shange; her sisters Ifa Bayeza and Bisa Williams; and her brother, Paul T. Williams, Jr.

-39 Linear Feet (35 document boxes, 14 banker's boxes, 7 clamshell box, 3 oversized folders, 1 oversized box, 1 box of digital media including CD-Rs, DVD-Rs, DVD-RWs, 3.5 inch floppy disks, and a MiniDV tape)
+68.8 Linear Feet (74 document boxes, 1 half document box, 16 cartons, 7 clamshell box, 3 oversized folders, 7 oversized box, 1 binder, 1 box of digital media including CD-Rs, DVD-Rs, DVD-RWs, 3.5 inch floppy disks, and a MiniDV tape)